MatheusRich/end_of_life/README.md

 This tool lists GitHub repositories using end-of-life software.

-We currently support Ruby, Rails, and Node.js.
+We currently support Ruby, Rails, Node.js, and Python.
 If you want to add support for more products, please check out the [Contributing](#contributing) section.

 ## Installation

-## As a gem
+### As a gem

 If you have Ruby installed, you can install End of Life as a gem with: